Youths admit machete murder of 14-year-old boy on bus

 In an unusual move, Scotland Yard had issued CCTV images and named two boys as part of a public appeal for information.

+They were arrested on Wednesday January 15 after a manhunt by Met officers, and charged the next day.

-Two boys, both aged 16, were charged with murder and appeared at the Old Bailey on Friday for a plea hearing.
+The defendants, both aged 16, appeared at the Old Bailey on Friday for a plea hearing.

 The pair pleaded guilty to Kelyan’s murder and having a knife on Woolwich Church Street.